replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/02-prepare-deploy-application/assignment.md

 <p align="center"><img src="../assets/rdk-output.png" width=600></img></p>

-Once you see the prompt to browse to the admin console as shown above, you have completed this challenge.
+Once you see the port forward to the admin console as shown above, you have completed this challenge.